Otello : Buyback | MarketScreener

 Disclaimer

-Otello Corporation ASA published this content on 11 June 2019 and is solely responsible for the information contained herein.
-Distributed by Public, unedited and unaltered, on 11 June 2019 15:33:03 UTC
+Otello Corporation ASA published this content on 14 June 2019 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 14 June 2019 15:18:09 UTC